New Hampshire Way contains affiliate links. If you make a purchase through these links, we will earn a commission at no extra cost to you. Thanks!

 You buy the scavenger hunt online and you can do it alone or with a group (or even compete with your friends).
 Each player will also have an interactive role in the game with different challenges.
 It’s such a unique way to explore a city.

 The Portsmouth scavenger hunt costs $12.31.
 Not a bad price for a fun adventure around the city.
 Definitely consider doing this when visiting Portsmouth!

 If you’re into the spooky side of travel, consider a haunted walking tour in Portsmouth.
 Like the scavenger hunt, the Haunted Portsmouth Tour is something you download online and explore at your own pace.

-The haunted tour only costs $5.99, and it’s a very inexpensive way to spend your time.
+The haunted tour is an affordable price, and a fun and different way to spend your time.
 You can do it with a group or solo and this is a nice thing to do if you’ve already been to Portsmouth before.

 Head to the Beach

 While there is no public beach in Portsmouth, there are plenty in the surrounding towns.
 One of our favorite things to do in Portsmouth, NH during the summer months is spending a day on the beach, dipping your toes in the sand and relaxing for a while.